Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Methodology

-The algorithm is first developed in software and then synthesized to register-transfer level structure.
-Model synthesis is performed using the framework \textsc{hls4ml}~\cite{Duarte:2018ite, fastml_hls4ml}.
+To accurately assess the potential resources and latency of running a VAE in real-time during data collection, VAE algorithms are first developed in software and then synthesized to register-transfer level for hardware deployment.
+Model synthesis is performed using the framework \textsc{hls4ml}~\cite{Duarte:2018ite, fastml_hls4ml}, an open-source framework for translating machine learning algorithms into hardware implementations.
 Such synthesized models must accommodate the key constraints of on-detector application.
-Specifically, the 40 MHz peak bunch crossing rate of the LHC imposes a $25$ ns latency requirement and power density limitations impose resource constraints.
-With different levels of parallelization, there is a trade-off between latency and resource usage for a given algorithm; in these studies, the 25 ns latency requirement is held as a strict upper limit.
+Specifically, the 40 MHz peak bunch crossing rate of the LHC imposes a $25$ ns latency requirement for single bunch crossing inference, and power density limitations on the detector impose constraints on the logical resources required by the algorithm.
+Using different levels of parallelization in the synthesis, there is a trade-off between latency and resource usage for a given algorithm; in these studies, the 25 ns latency requirement is held as a strict upper limit.

-These strict constraints motivate several technical choices.
+These strict constraints motivate several technical choices in the readout algorithm design.
 First, only the encoder stage of the VAE is considered for front-end implementation such that the full reconstruction error cannot be calculated on-chip.
 As a result, anomaly detection on-chip must rely on latent space information alone, so the KLD is used as an anomaly discriminant score.
-Here the latent space is assumed to have unit variance in all dimensions, so that the KLD score is ``clipped" to only include the sum of encoded means in the latent space.
+Further, the KLD score is ``clipped" to only include the sum of encoded means in the latent space.
 This serves as an effective substitute for the full KLD at a fraction of the computation cost~\cite{Govorkova_2022}.
-This also removes the need for a sampling step, so these means are transmitted off-chip as the compressed track representation.
+This also removes the need for a sampling step, meaning that the track embedded into latent space means is the final compressed track representation that is proposed to be transmitted off-chip.